If you are considering living in Vienna and struggling to decide which neighborhood to call home, here is an overview of the city’s 23 districts.

 The true heart of Vienna, the 1st district is full of historical sites, major tourist attractions, and so much more.
 However, it is not generally a place where most locals would live.
 This is simply because accommodation here is prohibitively expensive.
 Nevertheless, if you can afford it – or you are living in Vienna on your company’s dime – this is grand living at its finest.

 As far as city living with kids goes, Vienna’s Innere Stadt is probably as family-friendly as they come.
 This district offers an urban experience but with a touch of rustication in the form of big green lungs like Rathauspark, Heldenplatz, Burggarten, and Wiener Stadtpark.
-In addition, there are a wealth of attractions that are perfect for weekend explorations en famille.
+In addition, there is a wealth of attractions that are perfect for weekend explorations en famille.
 This is also a safe district (not that any part of Vienna is exactly bad or unsafe) and it tends to get very quiet at night.

 As the real city center, the Innere Stadt has more things to do than you could hope to tick off your list.
 In fact, the area is home to many historical sites and some of Vienna’s biggest attractions.
 As such, while you are here, be sure to visit the Hofburg – the seat of the former Hapsburg Empire – and the famous Spanish Riding Academy.
 You can also visit the grand St. Stephan’s Basilica, and all the city’s best museums and galleries, including the Albertina, the Natural History Museum, and more.
 In addition, you can take in a show at the Wiener Staatsoper.